grace-notes/website/contents/topics/claudius.md

 observation of his father Drusus’s birth-day, because it was likewise that of his grandfather Antony.”
 He completed the marble arch near Pompey’s theatre, which had formerly been decreed by the senate in honour of Tiberius, but which had been neglected.
 And though he cancelled all the acts of Caius, yet he forbad the day of his assassination, notwithstanding it was that of his own accession to the empire, to be reckoned amongst the festivals.

-XII.
+## XII ##

 But with regard to his own aggrandizement, he was sparing and modest, declining the title of emperor, and refusing all excessive honors.
 He celebrated the marriage of his daughter and the birth-day of a grandson with great privacy, at home.
 He recalled none of those who had been banished, without a decree of the senate: and requested of them permission for the prefect of the military tribunes and praetorian guards to attend him in the senate-house; and also that they would be pleased to bestow upon his procurators judicial authority in the provinces.
 He asked of the consuls likewise the privilege of holding fairs upon his private estate.
 He frequently assisted the magistrates in the trial of causes, as one of their assessors.
 And when they gave public spectacles, he would rise up with the rest of the spectators, and salute them both by words and gestures.
 When the tribunes of the people came to him while he was on the tribunal, he excused himself, because, on account of the crowd, he could not hear them unless they stood.
 In a short time, by this conduct, he wrought himself so much into the favor and affection of the public, that when, upon his going to Ostia, a report was spread in the city that he had been way-laid and slain, the people never ceased cursing the soldiers for traitors, and the senate as parricides, until one or two persons, and presently after several others, were brought by the magistrates upon the rostra, who assured them that he was alive, and not far from the city, on his way home.

-XIII.
+## XIII ##

 Conspiracies, however, were formed against him, not only by individuals separately, but by a faction; and at last his government was disturbed with a civil war.
 A low fellow was found with a poniard about him, near his chamber, at midnight.
 Two men of the equestrian order were discovered waiting for him in the streets, armed with a tuck and a huntsman’s dagger; one of them intending to attack him as he came out of the theatre, and the other as he was sacrificing in the temple of Mars.